Noah-Xendd/LiveQueryURL/README.md

 # LiveQueryURL
-Add, update or delete paramters from the browser query live without any page reload.
+Add, update or delete paramaters from the browser query live without any page reload.
 This package uses the `pushState` method.

 ![image description](https://i.ibb.co/jRCKdTs/example.gif)